Erak93/Game-project/README.md

 or buy staff with it in an armor shop, clothes shop

 tavern side - card game (list of cards, counter for what cards are used, random, set mechanics)

+Stats for human:
+obstacle can be killed only with a certain type of weapon, if a player doesn't have it, they need to solve a puzzle, pay with hp - 20 armor - 0(list of weapons, sword) attack - 0 (20) money - 0 (20) - add characters, if player helps them, they get money or lose hp or just ignore them

+Stats for elves:

+hp - 20
+armor - 0(list of weapons, bow and arrows) attack - 0 (20)
+reward - 0 (20)